bilguun0203/WSL-ArchLinux/README.md

 ### For running and building

 - Windows build 16215 or later
-- Enabled Windows Subsystem for Linux in Windows Features and Developer Mode in the Settings app.
+- Enable Windows Subsystem for Linux in Windows Features and Developer Mode in the Settings app.

 ### For building

 - You must have `install.tar.gz` in your root of the project.
-Download latest release from [bilguun0203/ArchLinuxFS](https://github.com/bilguun0203/ArchLinuxFS/releases/latest).
+Download [latest release](https://github.com/bilguun0203/ArchLinuxFS/releases/latest) from [bilguun0203/ArchLinuxFS](https://github.com/bilguun0203/ArchLinuxFS).
--

 ## Installation

 0. Check [requirements](#requirements)
-1. Download latest `ArchLinux-Appx_1.0.x.0.zip` from releases.
+1. Download latest `ArchLinux-Appx_1.0.x.0_x64.zip` from releases.
 2. Extract zip file and run `Add-AppDevPackage.ps1` with powershell
 3. Accept all
-4. When finished select Arch Linux from Start or type `arch` on cmd to start
+4. When finished select Arch Linux from Start menu or type `arch` on cmd to start
 5. After Installation finished you should enter your username (it can be different from your windows username).
 6. Before use pacman, initialize pacman keyring with following two commands
 ```